-Members of the public may obtain information from the Ministry of Foreign Affairs or the Ministry of Defence.
+The public may receive information from the Ministry of Foreign Affairs or the Ministry of Defence.

 1.2 What additional information related to the Code of Conduct, e.g., replies to the Questionnaire on the Code of Conduct, is made publicly available in your State?